Kathleen Grigg Founder of Chiari Connection International Support/Information Group

 Contact Me Feel free to contact me at any time.

-Billy "Joey" Rowe, Moderator of Chiari Connection International Support/Information Group and Webmaster
+Billy "Joey" Rowe, Co-Owner of Chiari Connection International Support/Information Group and Webmaster

 I am originally from Maryland but now live in Charlotte, NC.
 I have Chiari and TCS having two surgeries in less than one year.